oddzag/kepler-guide/README.md

 password for the root user.
 If you've just installed MariaDB, and haven't set the root password yet, you should just press enter here.

-Enter current password for root (enter for none):
-OK, successfully used password, moving on...
+Enter current password for root (enter for none): # just press enter OK, successfully used password, moving on...

 Setting the root password or using the unix_socket ensures that nobody